Diallang Jaiyesimi

-Diallang Jaiyesimi (born 7 May 1998) is an English professional footballer who plays as a winger for side Leyton Orient.
+Diallang Jaiyesimi (born 7 May 1998) is an English professional footballer who last played as a winger for side Leyton Orient.

 At the age of 14, Jaiyesimi started his career with the Aspire Academy, later playing for Dulwich Hamlet, which he captained the U18s.
 Having been on trial with Norwich City, he then signed his first professional contract with the club in January 2016, playing in their U23 team, before taking the opportunity of a season long loan with Grimsby Town in League Two.

 Club career

 Early career

 He came through the Aspire Academy run by Dulwich Hamlet, having joined at the age of 14.
 He was captain of the Dulwich Hamlet Under-18s, and also made five first team appearances, making his debut in a 2–0 victory in the Alan Turvey Trophy over Thamesmead Town in August 2015.

 Norwich City

 Jaiyesimi was scouted by professional clubs, he played four times on trial with Norwich's U18s and featured in wins over Leicester City Academy and West Ham United Academy, scoring against Arsenal Academy in November.
 In January 2016, he signed a two-and-a-half-year contract with the Norwich City.
 During the 2016–17 season, Jaiyesimi made three appearances coming off the bench in the Football League Trophy, as part of the Norwich City Under-23s team.
 Jaiyesimi was Norwich City Under-23s' joint top scorer that season with eight goals in 33 appearances, finding the net against Wolves, Aston Villa, Everton, Fulham and Newcastle United U23s.

 Jaiyesimi went on loan for the 2017–18 season on 9 August 2017 to League Two side Grimsby Town.
 He made his professional debut with Grimsby on 12 August 2017, in their 2–0 defeat at home to Coventry City, coming on as a 72nd-minute substitute.

 On 20 June 2018, Jaiyesimi agreed to join League Two side Yeovil Town on loan until the end of the 2018–19 season.
 In October 2018, Jaiyesimi was ruled out for the remainder of the 2018–19 season with a serious knee injury, and returned to his parent club during the January transfer window.

 On 2 August 2019 he moved on loan to Swindon Town.